calaldees/TeachProgramming/teachprogramming/static/docs/unit1-projects.md

 ```
 ### Techniques
 * This project is designed to get you to use 2D Arrays and read/understand/parse an externally specified file format.

+### Grade A
+Implement Conways game of life in ASCII text

 2D Arrays & Algorithm Design (B to A Grade)